-During the operational phase of this section of the route, there is potential for localized alteration of groundwater flow around the tunnel.
-Provided that the mitigation measures detailed in Section 10.4.2 are put in place, the magnitude of this impact is low and the impact affects an area of low functional value.
+During the operational phase of this section of the route, there is potential for localised alteration of groundwater flow around the cut and cover tunnel.
+Provided that the mitigation measures detailed in Section 10.4.2 are put in place, the magnitude of this impact is low and the impact affects an area of medium functional value.
 Therefore, the impact is considered to be of Low significance.